I Kill Monsters - Chapter 1

-Finally the creature stopped moving at all.
+Finally the creature stopped moving.

 I heard a small voice from across the room.
 "Szandor!
 Are you there?"

-"Good!" he said.
-"After all that, I wasn't sure if you were going to answer the phone or the creature was."
+"Good!
+After all that, I wasn't sure if you were going to answer or the monster was."

-"Shit, come on, man," he said.
-"Vanessa's..."
+"Shit, come on, man.
+Vanessa's..."

 "You did just listen to my entire struggle with the fucking thing, didn't you?"